Flor-e/ProjectSparkle/README.md

 ## Building with ChatGPT

  I am doing this fully with the help of ChatGPT (the free version).
 For the occasion I have named my GPT-assistant "SparkleGPT".
-I hope we can spark some cool stuff together.
+I hope we can spark some cool ideas together.

  We use Bing Chat as our side-kick, because as of yet the free version of ChatGPT can't browse or create images and sometimes that helps me to get unstuck.

 ## Building with 0-coding experience

-I have 0-real world coding experience.
+I have 0 real-world coding experience.
 I have done part of the Odin Project.
 I finished the HTML and CSS modules but got stuck on the JS-part.
 So I am relying very heavily on the help of ChatGPT.

 ## Feel free to follow or re-use